serhankars/cheatsheets/git.md

 To select the branch to work on
 ================

-    git checkout
+    git checkout {branchname}
-You can switch to a non-existign branch with:
+You can switch to a non-existing branch (and create it) with:

     git checkout -b {new_branch_name}

 You can restore working tree files with git checkout